backstage-test-kim/yellow-team-repo/docs/index.md

 This is a basic example of documentation.

-Coming from yellow team new test
+Coming from yellow team new test:)

 display images